+Is Stroller Rental a Good Idea?
 If you’re traveling to Walt Disney World, I can highly recommend my partner Kingdom Strollers.
-They will drop off and pick up a stroller at your Disney World resort or off-site hotel.
+They will drop off and pick up a stroller at your Disney World resort, airport or off-site hotel.
 Prices are at a discount and well worth it!

 Disney Parks Areas to Play

 There are play areas for preschoolers inside each of the Disney parks.
 Some have water features where kids can splash and play.
-Others are just small places where kids can explore.
+Others are just places where kids can explore and roam free.

 Disney’s Hollywood Studios:

 - No dedicated play areas for kids, but the Disney Junior Dance Party will allow kids to get up & move.